Getting started with GitLab

 Choose a plan

 Next, you will be asked to choose a SonarCloud subscription plan.
-If all the repositories to be analyzed are public on GitLab then you can choose the free plan.
-Your code and analysis results will be publicly accessible at sonarcloud.io.
+If all the repositories to be analyzed are public on GitLab, you can select the free plan.
+When using the free plan, your code and analysis results will be publicly accessible at sonarcloud.io/explore/projects.

-If you want to analyze one or more private repositories then you need to select a paid plan.
-Even with the paid plan you still have a 14 day free trial period.
+If you want to analyze one or more private repositories, then you need to select a paid plan.
+All paid plans offer a 14-day free trial period.
 Once the 14 days have elapsed, the cost is based on the number of lines of code analyzed.

 Once you have chosen a plan and clicked Create Organization, your SonarCloud organization will be created!